genropy/genro-routes/docs/concepts_to_add/context.md

 But it **must not know** which adapter (HTTP, WebSocket, bot, CLI) is calling it.

-## The Solution: Abstract Context
+## The Solution: Abstract RoutingContext

-`genro-routes` provides an abstract `Context` class.
+`genro-routes` provides an abstract `RoutingContext` class.
 Each adapter implements its own concrete version.

 ### Base Class (in genro-routes)